0xsch1zo/volumen/README.md

 ![login screenshot](./assets/login_screen.png)

 ## Customization
 There is also a possibility to customise the app.
-You can create a directory called `volumen` and afile called `volumen_config.toml`at:
+You can create a directory called `volumen` and a file called `volumen_config.toml`at:
 On Linux:
 ```
 ~/.config/volumen/volumen_config.toml